spacestation/spacestation/README.md

 - Hire in Canada.
 - We're entrepreneurs first, we understand crossing the finish line is #1.
+- We're highly *motivated*.
+Our developers are locked to a single project until it's fully completed.
 - We help you scope te project for free and offer simple billing.
 - Walk-away anytime. you own everything we build.